PaulTR/AndroidDemoProjects/README.md

 Random Kitty Muzei: Plugin for Muzei that displays a new random cat image every hour from a remote source as a device wallpaper.

 Sensor List: Gathers a list of all hardware sensors available on the device, and displays the values that they produce in real time.

+Wear: Examples of possible notifications using the Google Wear developer preview.